 To the left you will find more information on each of the programs we provided and information on the laws in Pennsyvania pertaining to sex offenders.
 Below is a brief description of the programs our office provides.
 For more information, contact our office.
 Referral forms are also available for download.
 The forms can be faxed or mailed to our office.

-WBH Services, LLC is a Pennsylvania Sexual Offender Assessment Board approved provider for Crawford, Venango, and Warren Counties.
-The Adult Sex Offender Treatment Program follows a cognitive-behaviorally based model which includes concepts of self-regulation and The Good Lives Model developed by Yates, Prescott, and Ward (2011).
+WBH Services, LLC is a Pennsylvania Sexual Offender Assessment Board approved provider for Crawford, Venango, Warren, McKean, and Erie Counties.
+The Adult Sex Offender Treatment Program follows a cognitive-behaviorally based model which includes concepts of Self-regulation and The Good Lives Model developed by Yates, Prescott, and Ward (2011).

 In accordance with standards set by the State, WBH follows the Containment Approach to treating offenders who have acted out sexually.
 The containment approach allows for and encourages communication among the Agencies involved in monitoring and managing sex offenders in the community.
 This includes, but is not limited to, Adult Parole/Probation, State Police, the Courts, Child Welfare Professionals and Victims Services.
 This approach promotes wider coverage of the sex offender's movement, compliance with Court stipulations, and socialization back into the community.
 Open communication among these Agencies also assists to counteract potential manipulations, denial, and secretiveness that can characterize sexual offending behavior patterns.

-The treatment program itself follows four distinct "phases" of clinical work:
+The treatment program itself follows eight distinct "phases" of clinical work:

 Phase I: Introduction to Treatment